chnejohnson/task-manager/readme.md

 # Task Manager

-A simple RESTful API using TypeScript and MongoDB with Mongoose.
+In this repo, you can create some users and tasks into mongoDB.
+The user data has name and email, on the other hands, the task data has owner and description.

+Besides, the owner of the task has a **ref** to User collection, which means that when you get the task document, the owner would not just a string of the user's id but user's name and email which comes from the User collection.
+Look up [Populate](https://mongoosejs.com/docs/populate.html) in the Mongoose document for more information.

 ## Guild

 At first, you should install

-1. **TypeScript**
+1. **TypeScript** for transpile into javascript.
-2. **Mongodb** and GUI **Robo3T**
+2. **Mongodb** and GUI **Robo3T**.
 3. **Postman** for testing the endpoint.

-Second, in the folder, run
+In the folder, run

 `tsc -b`

-to transpile TypeScript to Javascript into the dist folder.
+to transpile TypeScript to Javascript by building a folder named dist.

-Third, you should run mongodb server, in my case, I run `~/mongodb/bin/mongod --dbpath ~/mongodb-data`
+Then, you should host mongodb server, in my case, I run

+`~/mongodb/bin/mongod --dbpath ~/mongodb-data`

 Finally, run

+`yarn install`

-`yarn install` to install the dependencies, and
+to install the dependencies, and

-`yarn run build` to execute index.js file for hosting api server.
+`yarn run build`

+to execute index.js file for hosting api server.

 If you host server successfully, then you can start testing endpoint below.